ErebusAres/D2AA/README.md

 5. **Restore or Clear:**
    - Use "Restore last" to reload your last uploaded CSV.
    - Use "Clear" to remove all data from the app and browser storage.

+> Note: You will have to download a new armor.csv if you want updated information.

 ## Example Image
 <img width="1920" height="918" alt="image" src="https://github.com/user-attachments/assets/6108b82e-c714-49bc-b0d0-b3166ec822a6" />